-A few years ago, intermittent fasting, such as the 5:2 diet, became popular.
+A few years ago, intermittent fasting, such as the 5:2 diet, became very popular.
 And for good reason: they are an effective way to lose weight — if done properly.
-I’m a big fan of intermittent fasting, having practiced it for over 6 years now and it having been perhaps the biggest factor in my own weight-loss success story.
+I’m a big fan of intermittent fasting, having practiced it for over 9 years now and it having been perhaps the biggest factor in my own weight-loss and health improvement success story.

 What is intermittent fasting?